 Reasons to Follow Up with a Recruiter

 Perhaps you were too nervous at the interview and froze upon hearing a certain question or you may have made a mistake in your CV and realized later.

-It is best to inform your recruiter who can speak to the employer about it.
-Acknowledging your mistakes can give you a chance to correct them without it being too big a deal.
+It is best to inform your recruiter, who can discuss it with the employer.
+Acknowledging your mistakes can allow you to correct them without making a big deal.

-However, from the beginning, you must try and avoid any mistakes.
+However, you must try to avoid mistakes from the beginning.
 You can always use a resume builder website to help you write the best CV in the latest format.

 Negotiating the Job Offer

-The recruiter is likely to find out about the results of the job interview before you.
-Therefore it is essential for you to communicate with him about what you are expecting and what you are willing to settle for in terms of the offer.
+The recruiter is likely to find out about the job interview results before you.
+Therefore, you need to communicate with him about what you are expecting and what you are willing to settle regarding the offer.

-Besides your basic salary, the offer will also include perks, training, benefits, and leave.
-It is important to be well informed and make sure that you get the best offer.
+Besides your basic salary, the offer includes perks, training, benefits, and leave.
+It is important to be well-informed and ensure you get the best offer.

+Reasons to Follow Up with a Recruiter